plone/Plone/README.md

   Installing Plone
 </h2>

-Plone is available on Microsoft Windows, Linux, macOS, and BSD platforms.
+Plone is available on Linux, Microsoft Windows, macOS, and BSD platforms.

-Plone runs as a container in the cloud with Docker.
+Plone may be run as a container in the cloud with Docker and other Open Containers Initiative compliant platforms.

 [Install Plone by choosing an option from plone.org](https://plone.org/download)